top of page

 That Was Then

+NEW!
+Sandwich Stories : View a narrated photo essay of this article c reated by Sandwich Community Television.
 The 1950s in Sandwich.
 Our family lived on Jarves Street and our town’s population was a bit over 2,000 residents.
 As I look back, I remember that time in my life fondly.
 I admit it seems to me to have been an idyllic time to grow up in our town.
 First of all, you knew everyone.
 When someone drove by, you waved.
 You stopped to chat on the street.
-Even as a youngster you were expected to be polite and respond when in conversation with an adult.
-And if you ever did something
+Even as a young

 Joan Osgood